Stephen-Arsenault/WE1010NA-Backlight/README.md

 # Assembly
 Learn more about assembly [here](ASSEMBLY.md).
+ - Warnings:
+   - Any scratches in your LCD or the protective lense will become more evident. ([Low-Light](images/after_dark.jpg?raw=true)) ([Lighted Room](images/after_lights.jpg?raw=true))
+   - The screen is visible in dark light but contrast is lowered.
+I believe this is due to the lack of reflective rear-coating on the Weller LCD.

 # Support
 Big Mess O' Wires discontinued sales and support for the ROMinator.
 If you have general questions about assembly or parts please feel free to [join the Open Retro SCSI Discord server](https://discord.gg/5AtypUqFCT).